HashNuke/hound/README.md

 ## Setup

-Hound requires Erlang 17.x or higher.
+Hound requires Elixir 1.0.2 or higher.

 * Add dependency to your mix project